4. The Log Pipeline: Inputs → Rulesets → Actions¶

 Recognize where your distro-provided inputs attach to the flow.

-Understand that actions are a grouped set of destinations that run in order by default.
+Understand that actions are sequential by default.

 Name at least one modern output (e.g., Kafka).